-1. An anonymous complaint is any oral reporting or unsigned written reporting regarding the conduct of an officer.
-An anonymous complaint shall not be, in and of itself, the basis for any action against an employee.

-2. When any anonymous complaint is made against a member and there is no corroborative evidence of any kind, the complaint shall be classified as unfounded and the accused member shall not be required to submit a written report or submit to questioning.
+- 1. An anonymous complaint is any oral reporting or unsigned written reporting regarding the conduct of an officer.
+An anonymous complaint shall not be, in and of itself, the basis for any action against an employee. - 2.
+When any anonymous complaint is made against a member and there is no corroborative evidence of any kind, the complaint shall be classified as unfounded and the accused member shall not be required to submit a written report or submit to questioning.
 The Department may, however, investigate the complaint and, if corroborated, it may become the accusing party and pursue discipline under the terms of this Agreement.
+This investigation may include an interview of the officer concerning the allegations contained within the anonymous complaint.